Why is vulvar and vagina care important?

 Many women experience uncomfortable, vaginal infections (vaginitis) at one time or another.
 The area around the entrance to the vagina (vulva) can also become irritated.
 Steps can be taken to relieve and prevent vulvar discomfort and vaginal infections.

-This document has been prepared to provide you with general tips for maintaining a healthy vulva and vagina.
 Not all vaginal infections are alike and home treatments can worsen some types.
-If you have any concerns about your vulvar or vaginal health, or notice unusual changes in vaginal discharge, contact your health care provider if the problem persists.
+If you have any concerns about your vulvar or vaginal health, or notice unusual changes in vaginal discharge, contact your healthcare provider if the problem persists.

 The vulva is the area of female sex organs that lies outside of the vagina.
-These organs include folds of sensitive tissue called the "labia" (labia means "lips").
-There are two sets of labia.
+These organs include folds of sensitive tissue called the labia (labia means "lips").
+The labia has two parts.
 The outermost folds are called the labia majora.
 A second set of folds, called the labia minora, is enclosed within the labia majora.
 The vulva also contains the mounded area made by the pubic bone (mons pubis), a small, round organ (clitoris), and the openings of the vagina and urinary canal (urethra).
-The vagina is the passageway that extends from outside of the body to the uterus (womb).

 Vaginal infections occur when bacteria, funguses or other organisms grow uncontrolled.
 Some of these organisms already live in the vagina and are kept at healthy levels by coexisting with other organisms.
 Infectious organisms can also be introduced into the vagina by improper hygiene or unsafe sex.